Julcatan/stock-analysis/README.md

 The stock analysis VBA code we developed in module 2 might not work as well and take a long time to excecute for a larger amount of stocks.

 Therefore the purpose of the project is to restructure the existing code in a way that improves the internal structure but doesn't change its external behavior.
-We aren’t adding new functionality, but want to make the code more efficient by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read
+We want to make the code faster and more efficient by taking fewer steps, using less memory, and improving the logic of the code.

+We will measure via a built in timer if refactoring indeed made the code run faster.

 ## Results

 ### Analysis

-#### First step: Using the starter code in Visual Basic Editor.
+#### First step:
-I reused the existing code to set up the Timer, create the user InputBox, activate the "All Stocks Analysis" worksheet, add the header, header row and initialize the array of tickers with the ticker values, activate the yearValue worksheet, and get the number of rows in the sheet to loop over.
+I copied the starter code into VBA editor and reused the existing code to set up the Timer, create the user InputBox, activate the "All Stocks Analysis" worksheet, add the header, header row and initialize the array of tickers with the ticker values, activate the yearValue worksheet, and get the number of rows in the sheet to loop over.

   ![image](https://user-images.githubusercontent.com/91682586/138772963-ebb74438-ba95-406b-a745-85f50c30bb10.png)